Versatile Video Coding: Licensing

 To reduce the risk of the problems seen when licensing HEVC implementations, for VVC a new group called the Media Coding Industry Forum (MC-IF) was founded.
 However, MC-IF had no power over the standardization process, which was based on technical merit as determined by consensus decisions of JVET.

 Four companies were initially vying to be patent pool administrators for VVC, in a situation similar to the previous AVC and HEVC codecs.
 Two companies later formed patent pools: Access Advance and MPEG LA (now known as Via-LA).

 Access Advance published their licensing fee in April 2021.
 Via-LA published their licensing fee in January 2022.

-Companies known not to be a part of the Access Advance or Via-LA patent pools as of May 2025 are: Apple, Canon, Ericsson, Fraunhofer, Google, Huawei, Intel, Interdigital, LG, Maxell, Microsoft, Nokia, Oppo, Qualcomm, Samsung, Sharp and Sony.
+Companies known not to be a part of the Access Advance or Via-LA patent pools as of May 2025 are: Apple, Broadcom, Canon, Ericsson, Fraunhofer, Google, Huawei, Intel, Interdigital, LG, Maxell, Microsoft, Nokia, Oppo, Qualcomm, Samsung, Sharp and Sony.
 Access Advance promotes a standalone VVC licensing program under the name of VVC Advance, while Via-LA is promoting a combined HEVC/VVC licensing program; until April 2024, Via-LA was licensing VVC standalone.

+In December 2025 Access Advance acquired Via Licensing Alliance's HEVC and VVC patent pools but that still doesn't resolve the licensing situation because multiple companies beyond the former two patent pools administrators hold patents for the codec.
+Acquired Via-LA patent pools became known at Access Advance as VCL Advance but patent, licensor and licensee lists remain hosted on Via-LA websites.